Does Google Voice Block Robocalls?

 When Things Come Crashing Down DoNotPay Will Be Around

 Bureaucracy is a merciless beast.
 Instead of letting it do your head in, you can turn to DoNotPay and get the assistance you need.
 Our app can help you lower your bills, cancel unused subscriptions, assists you with paying bills, and a plethora of other things.
-To start using our services, simply open DoNotPay through a web browser or by downloading the iOS app.
+To start using our services, simply open DoNotPay through a web browser.
 With DoNotPay, you can: